kirypto/TimelineTracker/Wiki/domainDesign.md

       earliest position that the event is applicable.
       - A traveler's timeline would always begin with a position, but might end with either a position or event
+   - Events included in a retrieved timeline can be filtered according to those event's tags.

 ### See Also